pluots/sql-udf/README.md

 became stable (2022-11-03), so be sure to run `rustup update` if you run into compiler issues.

+CI runs tests on both Linux and Windows, and this crate should work for either.
+MacOS is untested, but will likely work as well.

 ### Symbol Inspection

 If you would like to verify that the correct C-callable functions are present,